First Principles For Marketing To Millennials

 While ads used to perform really well in persuading the rest of the crowd, only 17% of millennials said a TV ad promoted them to buy something.
 They trust word of mouth than claims from the brands itself.
-93% have brought a product that have been praised by their friends, relatives or even strangers!
+93% have bought a product that has been praised by their friends, relatives or even strangers!

 It’s hard to get into their head, to know what they are thinking and market accordingly.
 Given the way millennials consume information, it is highly likely that millennials already have an opinion about you.
 If not, within a couple of taps they would know what is worthy – your achievements, your blunders, where you have been referred, what reviews you have got.

-Millennials do not like to be pestered, which means no unnecessary pop ups, no annoying emails (seriously, the millennials don’t have the time nor the patience to read one) and no filling long forms.
-They are highly impatient, and want everything to function in an unimaginable speed, which means that your website will have less than 2 seconds to make a first impression.
+Millennials do not like to be pestered, which means no unnecessary pop-ups, no annoying emails (seriously, the millennials don’t have the time nor the patience to read one) and no filling long forms.
+They are highly impatient and want everything to function at an unimaginable speed, which means that your website will have less than 2 seconds to make a first impression.
 (Consider a Progressive Web App – Now)

 Never try cold selling to millennials; always remember to create an experience; weave a story, show them, rather than tell them.
 The moment your pitch sounds salesy, off they go.
 The classic rule of engagement holds true here – It has to be about ‘them’ and not about you.

 “78% millennials claimed that they would choose to spend their money on a desirable experience over buying something desirable.”

 Can you believe that!
 It didn’t matter if they got something new, it was all about how you made them feel.